 - Complying with BART’s service standards for levels of service and service regularity.

 LTK’s work identified several critical system capacity constraints that required creative scheduling solutions.
 For example, BART’s Daly City terminal operation required conflict resolution between the two service lines that share the terminal.
 TrainOps was also used to test potential rearrangement of evening and weekend service.
-The increased market demand due to the Berryessa Extension may change ridership demands/patterns and LTK is supporting BART as it works to realign service with changing demand due to the Berryessa Extension.
+The Berryessa Extension may change ridership demands/patterns and LTK is supporting BART as it works to realign service.